 What happens during the procedure?

-To complete a Whipple procedure, a surgeon will reattach the remaining pancreas and bile duct to the small intestine to restore the flow of food, bile and digestive enzymes through the digestive tract.
+In a Whipple procedure, the surgeon removes the tumor in the head of the pancreas together with a portion of the intestine next to the head of the pancreas, the gallbladder, and the bile duct going through the pancreas.
+Then, the surgeon reattaches the intestine to the neck of the pancreas, the remaining bile duct, and the stomach to restore the flow of food, bile and digestive enzymes through the digestive tract.
 Because Whipple surgery is highly complex, it can take several hours to perform and requires significant surgical skill and experience.
-Additionally, surgeons often find variations among patients in the arrangement of blood vessels and ducts.
-For these reasons, finding a surgeon with the requisite skill level is essential.
+Additionally, some patients have tumors that involve blood vessels which may need to be removed and reconstructed.
+For these reasons, finding a surgeon and institution with the requisite skill level, team of experts, and experience is essential.

 Recovery from the Whipple procedure